Flu Shot Clinics

 Contactless Vaccination Clinics are Encouraged

-- Complete the consent form in advance and bring a copy to the vaccination clinic.
-Consent forms can be found online at http://www.trumbull-ct.gov/flu-clinic or simply call the Health Department at 203-452-1030 to have one emailed or mailed to you.
+- Download the Influenza Vaccine Consent Form (below in the Flu Clinic Documents section) in advance and bring a completed copy to the vaccination clinic.
 We will have forms available onsite at all vaccination clinics for your convenience.

 - Bring a printed copy of your insurance cards, if you are able.